How to Start An Online Boutique – A necessity for established boutiques & a good place to start for newcomers

 My favorite companies that I have personal experience with are:

-If your new to website building I would say the most important aspect of building a website is the customer service from all of the companies that might be your hosting supplier.
-Yahoo ecommerce falls to the bottom of this list in this category, although it is 24 hour service you will have to wait up to one hour to get someone on the phone.
-A lot of Yahoo’s tech support is commissioned out to abroad tech help companies and although this never bothered me I am well aware that this is not the preference for many customers.
-Shopify and Volusion on the other hand have all of their tech help centers out of the U.S. and although they are not available at all times of the day, when they are open they will assist you almost immediately.
+If you're new to website building I would say the most important aspect of building a website is the customer service from all of the companies that might be your hosting supplier.
+Shopify and Volusion have all of their tech help centers out of the U.S. and although they are not available at all times of the day, when they are open they will assist you almost immediately.

 I hope you’ve realized that this is really going to come down to your preferences.
 I have simply weeded out a dozen or so companies and given you my top three companies to get started.
 At 50 or so dollars a month to start your online store I would say anyone interested in starting a fashion boutique should create a website, even if you have the money to start a brick and mortar store.